cognitedata/frontend-selflearning-guide/README.md

 Pretty basic knowledge of `HTML` and `JavaScript`

 ## Tech, that gonna be used
-During development few libraries going to be used to avoid very specific frontend tasks:
+During development few libraries are going to be used to avoid very specific frontend tasks:
 * React JS Library – to create SPA in simple way
 * Cognite JavaScript SDK – to handle all API calls to CDF
 * Cognite Gearbox – UI components library to display data coming from CDF
-* Ant Design Library – bunch of UI components to make our app fancy

 ## First step
-All steps, including this one, are referring to libraries documentation that are going to be used.
+All steps, including this one, are referring to the libraries documentation.
 It's a nice idea to keep them open in your browser:
 * [React](https://reactjs.org/docs/introducing-jsx.html)
 * [Cognite JavaScript SDK](https://github.com/cognitedata/cognite-sdk-js#cognite-javascript-sdk) and [Docs](https://cognitedata.github.io/cognite-sdk-js/)
 * [Cognite Gearbox](https://github.com/cognitedata/gearbox.js#gearboxjs) and [Examples](https://cognitedata.github.io/gearbox.js/?path=/docs/assets-assetbreadcrumb--basic-usage)